dvillaj/pandas-code-snippets/README.md

     - Reading data from a Web Service
     - Reading from a JSON File
     - Reading from a Text File
-    - Reading from data a Web Page
+    - Reading from data from a Web Page / HTML
     - Writing a binary format
     - Writing data to Excel
     - Writing data to a JSON File